Ugly History: The Armenian Genocide

 This 7+ minute animated video and accompanying background information illustrates the history of the Armenian Genocide.
 There are also thought provoking questions, a quiz, and more information for deeper, richer discussion and exploration.

 Please be mindful how you discuss genocide with your students.
-It is an important topic, and one that requires sensitivity and care both for those effected, but also ourselves and our students.
+It is an important topic, and one that requires sensitivity and care both for those affected, but also ourselves and our students.

 Language